Port-Hamiltonian formulations of poroelastic network models: Poroelastic Network Models

 for initial conditions~$p^0\in\cHQ$, $u^0\in\V$, and~$\dot{u}^0 \in \cHV$.
 Note that~$\calD^*\colon\cHQ\to\V^*$ denotes the dual operator of~$\calD$, i.e., $\langle \calD^* q, v\rangle = \langle q, \calD v\rangle$ for all~$v\in\V$ and $q\in \Q$.
 Assuming right-hand sides~$f \in L^2(\TT;\cHV)$, $g\in L^2(\TT;\cHQ)$, suitable solution spaces (for the weak formulation) read~$u\in L^2(\TT;\V)$, $p\in L^2(\TT;\Q)$ with~$\dot{u}\in L^2(\TT;\cHV)$, $\ddot{u}\in L^2(\TT;\V^*)$, and~$\dot{p}\in L^2(\TT;\Q^*)$.
 Sobolev embeddings and the existence theory of~\cite[Ch.~3, Sect.~8.4]{LioM72} then imply that~$p\in \calC(\TT;\cHQ)$ and~$u\in \calC(\TT;\V)$, $\dot{u}\in \calC(\TT;\cHV)$ such that initial conditions are meaningful.

 Within this paper, we will study system~\eqref{eqn:twoField:operator} in the corresponding formulation in terms of operator matrices, i.e.,

-\begin{remark} In several applications, see for instance \cite{Car39}, the permeability~$\kappa$, or more precisely, the hydraulic conductivity, depends on the dilatation~$\nabla\cdot u$, i.e., $\kappa = \kappa(\nabla\cdot u)$.
+Besides the second-order formulation presented here, we will study an associated first-order formulation by introducing a new variable for $\dot u$.
+This will be investigated together with the pH formulation of the model equations in \Cref{sec:PH:twoField}.
+As a result, we study~\eqref{eqn:twoField:opMatrix} as two systems that are interconnected via power-conserving feedback in \Cref{sec:interconn}, giving a system-theoretic interpretation to these equations. \begin{remark} In several applications, see for instance \cite{Car39}, the permeability~$\kappa$, or more precisely, the hydraulic conductivity, depends on the dilatation~$\nabla\cdot u$, i.e., $\kappa = \kappa(\nabla\cdot u)$.
 In this case, the term~$\calK p$ becomes nonlinear.
 Assuming that there exist positive constants $\kappa_-,\kappa_+$ satisfying $0 < \kappa_- \leq \kappa(\xi) \leq \kappa_+$ for all $\xi\in\R$ still renders the operator $\calK(u)$ self-adjoint and elliptic, which is sufficient for the forthcoming analysis.
 For instance, this is the case for the Kozney-Carmen type hydraulic conductivity~\cite{CaoCM13,Car39}, see also~\cite{AltMU20b} for a corresponding numerical setup. \end{remark}